2021 Best Nursing Colleges for Non-Traditional Students in North Dakota

 The colleges and universities below are the best for non-traditional students studying nursing.

 University of North Dakota has taken the #1 spot in this year's nursing ranking for non-traditional students.
-UND is a large public school located in the city of Grand Forks.
+UND is a large public school located in the small city of Grand Forks.
 UND not only placed well in our non-traditional rankings.
 It is also #1 on our Best Colleges for Nursing in North Dakota list.

 The student loan default rate at UND is lower than is typical, just 0.8% of students default in three years.
-Approximately 5,465 students take at least one class online at UND.
-About 4,977 of the students at UND are attending part time.
+There are approximately 5,465 students at UND that take at least one class online.
+There are roughly 4,977 part time students in attendance at UND.

 North Dakota State University - Main Campus earned the #2 spot in our 2021 rankings.
-Located in the city of Fargo, North Dakota State University is a public school with a fairly large student population.
+Located in the midsize city of Fargo, North Dakota State University is a public school with a large student population.
 North Dakota State University also made our Best Colleges for Nursing in North Dakota list, coming in at #2.

-About 1.1% of North Dakota State University students default on their loans in three years, which is lower than average.
+The school has a low student loan default rate of 1.1%.
 There are approximately 5,213 students at North Dakota State University that take at least one class online.
-2,437 students are part time.
+About 2,437 of the students at North Dakota State University are attending part time.

 The #3 spot in this year's ranking belongs to Minot State University.
-MSU is a small public school located in the town of Minot.
+MSU is a small public school located in the remote town of Minot.
 As a testament to the quality of education offered at MSU, the school also landed the #3 rank in our Best Colleges for Nursing in North Dakota ranking.

 Our rankings recognize University of Jamestown as the #4 school in this year's rankings.
-Located in the town of Jamestown, UJ is a private not-for-profit college with a small student population.
+Located in the town of Jamestown, UJ is a private not-for-profit school with a small student population.
 UJ also took the #4 spot in our Best Colleges for Nursing in North Dakota rankings.

-About 1.8% of UJ students default on their loans in three years, which is lower than average.
+The school has a low student loan default rate of 1.8%.
 There are approximately 170 students at UJ that take at least one class online.
-About 191 of the students at UJ are attending part time.
+191 of UJ students are attending part time.

 Nursing Related Non-Traditional Student Rankings by Major